TiendaNube/devhub-apps/docs/applications/nube-sdk/events.md

 import { Alert, Text, Box } from '@nimbus-ds/components';
 import AppTypes from '@site/src/components/AppTypes';

+The communication between the main page and the scripts is handled through events, ensuring a reactive and flexible integration where each component operates independently without direct calls.

+- **Events Dispatched by the Main Page:**
+  When significant changes occur—such as an update to the shopping cart—the main page dispatches events (e.g., `cart_updated`) to notify scripts that a change has occurred.

+- **Events Dispatched by the Scripts:**
+  Conversely, the scripts can emit events (like `cart:validate`) to report on the validity of the cart contents or to signal that additional actions might be required.

+This event-driven approach allows the application to respond in real-time to state changes, simplifying maintenance and enhancing scalability.

 ## `config:set`

 Dispatched by `script` to setup initial script configuration